nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - `testament`: added `nimoutFull: bool` spec to compare full output of compiler instead of a subset; many bugfixes to testament.

-- Added `atlas` a tool for automating workflows involving "cloning" a nimble package and dependencies recursively

 ## Misc/cleanups
 - Deprecated `TaintedString` and `--taintmode`.